Cuba starter pack

 Driving in Cuba: Tips and Experiences from a Recent Traveler

-Recent traveler to Cuba, Luke, rented a car for his adventure and learned so much about driving and cars in Cuba.
+A recent traveler to Cuba, Luke, rented a car for his adventure and learned so much about driving and cars in Cuba.
 He offered to share his experiences to make your trip a little easier.
 Read on for some great tips about driving in Cuba!
+Once you give the article a read feel free to message us any questions you still might have!

 Quick Tips for Driving in Cuba

-- Cuban public transit has its limitation and there's lots of island to visit, so a car rental is valuable.
+- Cuban public transit has its limitation and there are lots of islands to visit, so a car rental is valuable.

 - Reserve your car in advance; it’s hard to get a last-minute rental.

-- Reservations are not guarantees; you might wait a little to get your car.
+- Reservations are not guarantees; you might wait for a little to get your car.

 - Your car will most likely be a cheap import and have a manual transmission.